cdklabs/cdk-amazonmq/API.md

 - *Implements:* <a href="#@cdklabs/cdk-amazonmq.IRabbitMqBroker">IRabbitMqBroker</a>

-A representation of a single-instance broker comprised of one broker in one Availability Zone behind a Network Load Balancer (NLB).
+A representation of a single-instance broker comprised of one broker in one Availability Zone behind a Network Load Balancer (NLB)  Additional optimizations: - When subnet selection returns more then 1 subnets.

+A first one is picked.
+Warning is annotated

 #### Initializers <a name="Initializers" id="@cdklabs/cdk-amazonmq.RabbitMqBrokerInstance.Initializer"></a>